 Reception class places are allocated as full time from the September after the child's fourth birthday.
-However, parents may choose to consider part time admission.
+However, parents can choose to send their child to school on a part time basis.
 This may be preferable to deferring the child's entry until later in the school year as this will give them the opportunity to settle in gradually and start to make friends at the same time as other children in the class.
 Parents will need to discuss this with the Headteacher so that the child's experiences, readiness for school and individual needs can be understood and the Headteacher can plan how they can fit part-time admission into the organisation of the school.